ResponsiveModal

 Responsive behavior

-• Mobile (<744px): Renders as a bottom drawer
+• Viewport-driven mobile (<744px): Renders as a bottom drawer

 This provides an optimal experience across devices without requiring manual detection or separate implementations.